clusterfrak/ansible-bind/README.md

 This playbook will set up Bind and FreeIPA, Bind will be configured to use the servers IP address, and automatically configured to use the mydomain.local domain.
 The servers hostname along with alias's such as ns1.mydomain.local, and ipa.mydomain.local will be configured using the IP of this server.
 The PTR zone will be automatically configured based on this servers default IPv4 Address/netmask

-    - hosts: dns-servers
+    - hosts: localhost
       become: true
       roles:
        - clusterfrak.bind

 ## Example Playbook With Custom Values
 -------

 This playbook will set up Bind and FreeIPA, Bind will be configured to use the servers IP address, and automatically configured to use the customdomain.com domain.
 The servers hostname along with alias's such as ns1.customdomain.com, and ipa.customdomain.com will be configured using the IP of this server.
-The PTR zone will be automatically configured based on this servers default IPv4 Address/netmask
+The PTR zone will be automatically configured based on this servers default IPv4 Address/netmask.
+This assumes that your DNS servers are set in the [dns-servers] group in your inventory file.

 `export DOMAIN="customdomain.com"`